nivbhaskhar/nivbhaskhar.github.io/_posts/2020-09-03-k_fold_cross_validation.markdown

 This poses a problem if you only have very limited data to work with.
 Do you train with all your data and give up on evaluation, or do you reserve a chunk for testing, making your training data set even smaller ?

-In this post, we'll see how to use all the data available for training *and* testing by using a method called *k-fold cross-validation*{: style="color: hotpink"}.
+In this post, we'll see how to use all the data available for training *and* testing by using a method called *k-fold cross-validation*{: style="color: blue"}.
 A notebook with the complete code can also be found on [GitHub](https://github.com/nivbhaskhar/Tools/blob/master/scikit-learn/cross_validation.md).

 # What is k-fold cross-validation ?
-{: style="text-align: center; background-color: pink"}
+{: style="text-align: center; background-color: #ccd9ff"}

 The basic idea is to split up your dataset into $$k$$ chunks or *folds*.
 Let's call the folds $$F_1, F_2, ...F_k$$.
 We'll proceed to train $$k$$ models $$M_1,\ldots,M_k$$ on different training and test-data splits as follows: